 The base version with mouse sharing is free, though you can pay a monthly fee and share a bit more.
 Bonus features include keyboard and clipboard sharing for easier access.

-If you want to control your Android phone from a PC, specifically a Samsung phone, then Flow is your best bet.
+If you want to control your Android phone from a PC, specifically a Samsung phone, Flow is your best bet.
 It allows you to bring any of your Samsung products into the same fold and seamlessly share notifications and settings.
 If you want to bring your texts over to your Galaxy Tab, you can do so in seconds.
 The same goes for notifications on your laptop or Galaxy Chromebook.
-Don’t worry, you don’t need to have a Samsung laptop in order to make Flow work.
+Don’t worry, you don’t need to have a Samsung laptop to make Flow work.

 If you have a newer device, you can also use Samsung DeX for a wired mirroring experience.